Botanical Gardens Durban: Connect With Nature

 durban

-As said, the Durban Botanic Gardens is free to enter; however, donations are encouraged; there are several little boxes inside the gardens that include information about the donations.
+As said, the Botanical Gardens Durban is free to enter; however, donations are encouraged; there are several little boxes inside the gardens that include information about the donations.

 The donations can be made at any of the contribution boxes around the gardens or at the Visitors Centre’s Information Office.
 QR codes for Zapper donations are also available on all notice boards.